 When swimming in Open water sport mode, your Suunto tracks distance via GPS.
 Even though the watch’s algorithm is optimized for challenging environments, the tracking may be influenced by the following external factors:

 - GPS signal reflections from the water impact the location accuracy.

-- GPS signal will be lost every time the watch is under water as the signal does not travel under water.
+- GPS signal will be lost every time the watch is underwater as the signal does not travel under the surface of the water.

 The following tips may help improve the distance measurement via GPS:

-- Sync your watch with Suunto app right before starting the exercise, to update the satellite orbit data of your watch.
-This will help finding a GPS signal faster and improve the overall track quality.
+- Sync your watch with the Suunto app right before starting the exercise, to update the satellite orbit data of your watch.
+This will help find a GPS signal faster and improve the overall track quality.